 For further information on the Irondequoit Bay Coordinating Committee and subcommittees, please Contact Us.

 The State Environmental Quality Review Act (SEQRA) requires that government agencies consider the potential adverse environmental impacts of an action before a decision is made to undertake a project.
 State, county, and municipal agencies are subject to the review procedures outlined in SEQR.

 The Division of Planning maintains up to date information on the SEQR regulations and is available to assist and answer questions on this complex process.

 For further information, see Related Links or Contact Us.

-The Monroe County Department of Planning and Development offers a series of workshops related to land use decision-making each spring and fall.
-The program is designed especially for new and returning municipal board members and each workshop earns members of Planning Boards and Zoning Boards of Appeals 4.0 credit hours of continuing education credit.
-The program is also of value to municipal officials and staff, agency personnel, planners, attorneys, architects, developers, engineers, landscape architects, surveyors and citizens.
+The Monroe County Department of Planning and Development has been offering a series of workshops related to land use decision-making each spring and fall since 1985!
+This program is designed especially for new and returning municipal board members as well as municipal officials and staff, agency personnel, planners, attorneys, architects, developers, engineers, landscape architects, surveyors and citizens.